glomex/gcdt-docs/docs/03_getting_started.md

 **More information about `kumo` you can find in [docs](http://gcdt.readthedocs.io/en/latest/20_kumo.html)**

 ## Ramuda
 Ramuda will help you to deploy, manage and control AWS Lambda.
-Ramuda support such runtimes: **nodejs4.3, nodejs6.10, python2.7, python3.6**
+Ramuda supported runtimes are: **nodejs4.3, nodejs6.10, python2.7, python3.6**
 ### Deploy simple AWS Lambda
 Create `gcdt_(dev|stage|prod)` file or update if you create it with `kumo` *(please change all values according your AWS account)*:
 ```bash